 Sometimes decay is so advanced that teeth cannot be saved, and inevitably they need to be extracted.
-Dr. Rodriguez and her team will make this process as easy as possible calming your child and providing gentle care.
+Our doctors and team will make this process as easy as possible calming your child and providing gentle care.
 When the tooth is lost prematurely there is a need for a space maintainer so that it will save the space for the permanent tooth to grow to avoid crowding issues in the future.

 Stainless steel crowns are placed on primary teeth when it is structurally compromised to protect, seal, and strengthen a tooth:

 Stainless steel crowns are considered a good restoration to save a primary tooth until the permanent tooth can erupt and take its space.
 Placement of a stainless steel crown allows a patient to keep a tooth that otherwise may be lost due to extensive dental decay.
 We refer to them as “silver” or “superhero” tooth to make a child feel more comfortable with it.